tnightengale/tnightengale.github.io/_posts/2018-06-21-credit_default.md

 Looks like the relu activations impart a higher training accuracy.
 Let's build out a deeper network, whilst still using our dropout mechanism to reduce overfitting.
 We will also adjust our cost function to better suit the nature of the credit default problem.

-What would be more costly to a credit firm: classifying a paying customer as defaulting (false postive) or classifying a defaulting customer as paying (false negative)?
+What would be more costly to a credit firm: classifying a paying customer as defaulting (false positive) or classifying a defaulting customer as paying (false negative)?
 In the case of a false positive, the customers who will pay may receive a signal, a notice for example, indicating that they may be at risk for higher interest rates if they do not comply and pay their balance.
 This may annoy them slightly, but if they intend to pay their balance anyway, it will likely not be a significant issue.
 However, in the case of a false negative, the customers who will default will not receive any signal to alter their behaviour and their default will constrain the firm's cashflows.
-Therefore, the firm will likely inccur more costs by classifying a defaulting customer as paying.
+Therefore, the firm will likely incur more costs by classifying a defaulting customer as paying.

-To account for this, let's implement a weighted loss function, that disporportionately penalizes false negative results.
+To account for this, let's implement a weighted loss function, that disproportionately penalizes false negative results.

 defaulting is cancer. test says no cancer. patient has cancer. => test says no default. person defaults. => false negative

-Our weighted crossentropy function is as follows:
+Our weighted cross-entropy function is as follows:

 $$
 \mathcal{Loss} = -\frac{1}{m} \sum\limits_{i = 1}^{m} \bigg(\mathcal{W}\cdot(y^{(i)}\log\left(\sigma(\hat{y}^{i})\right) + (1-y^{(i)})\log\left(1- \sigma(\hat{y}^{i}\right)\bigg)